Medications for a torn disc

-A torn disc may cause burning, shooting pains, tingling, numbness, weakness and muscle spasms in your arms and legs.
-While there are several pain medications for a torn disc available to you, always consult with your physician to find out which ones are best for your situation.
+A torn disc can cause symptoms like burning, shooting pains, tingling, numbness, weakness and muscle spasms in your arms and legs.
+While there are several pain medications for a torn disc available to you, always consult with your doctor to find out which ones are best for your situation.

 Why is a torn disc painful?

-The type of medication your physician suggests might depend on how severe your symptoms are.
+The type of medication your doctor suggests might depend on how severe your symptoms are.
 Let’s first discuss what makes the condition painful.

-A torn disc may develop if the outer wall of the disc breaks or cracks open and the inner material oozes out into the spinal canal.
+A torn disc develops if the outer wall of the disc breaks or cracks open, which can cause the inner disc material to push out into the spinal canal.
 This condition, also known as a herniated or ruptured disc, may be painful if the extruded material compresses the spinal cord or a nerve root.
 Pain may be evident at the area of compression and other symptoms of numbness, weakness, tingling, cramping and pain can radiate into the limbs.

 Types of medications

 - NSAIDs.
 Nonsteroidal anti-inflammatory drugs include aspirin, ibuprofen and naproxen.
 They are generally used to treat mild to moderate pain by reducing inflammation.

-- Opioids — Opioids are narcotic drugs such as morphine and codeine that are commonly used to treat moderate to severe pain.
-Stronger forms, such as oxycodone, may effectively alleviate severe torn disc symptoms, but should be used with extreme caution.
+- Opioids.
+Opioids are narcotic drugs such as morphine and codeine that are commonly used to treat moderate to severe pain.
+Stronger forms, such as oxycodone, may effectively relieve severe torn disc symptoms, but should be used with extreme caution.

 - Selective nerve root block (SNRB).
 A mixture of a steroid and anesthetic is injected into or around the compressed nerve.
 The anesthetic serves to numb the affected area, while the steroid may help reduce irritation and inflammation.
 These injections are typically used in cases of moderate to severe pain.
 In addition, SNRBs are often used as a diagnostic tool help find which nerves are causing pain.

-- Epidural steroid injection — An epidural injection is slightly different from an SNRB, as the blend of steroid and anesthetic is injected into the epidural space that surrounds the spinal cord.
+- Epidural steroid injection.
+An epidural injection is slightly different from an SNRB, as the blend of steroid and anesthetic is injected into the epidural space that surrounds the spinal cord.
 These are generally recommended for severe pain to allow patients to be able to complete physical therapy and exercise to help the healing process.

 Laser Spine Institute